There’s quite a lot that is important about ‘small’.

 - There is a second element to consider from the brief extract from Kipling’s poem.
 He speak of Triumph and Disaster as ‘impostors‘; things to beware.
 If triumph and disaster are outcomes, then Kipling seems to imply that the actions that lead to Triumph or Disaster are, themselves, suspect; of less value than we might think.
 Small and safe experiments are more likely to generate a series of actions that produce a better result for you in the longer term.

-- Finally, I’d agree with Kipling as small victories and small defeats are better treated just the same.
-It is not difficult to value our small victories, even if some of us are modest about them, but I now place store on learning from my small defeats.
-Indeed, ignoring my defeats have incurred large cost in the past.
+- Finally, I’d agree with Kipling that small victories and small defeats are better treated just the same.
+It is not difficult to value our small victories, even if some of us are modest about them, but now I place as much store on learning from my small defeats.
+Indeed, ignoring my defeats has incurred cost in my past.

 - When I try something just a little bit different I may obtain a victory or a defeat, but I lose the opportunity to expand my understanding IF I look only at the results I obtain from my small victories.